sinsinkun/sdl3-vulkan-template/README.md

 SDL3 is assumed to be manually installed at C:/Programs/SDL3 (msys2 SDL3 package can't be linked statically)

+SDL3_ttf is assumed to be manually installed at C:/Programs/SDL3_ttf (SDL3_ttf is not available on msys2)

 SDL3 installation instructions from source:
 (prerequisite: CMake)